tsw-apropos/qmarxantoolbox/README.md

 # qmarxantoolbox
-##Marxan Processing tools for QGIS
+## Marxan Processing tools for QGIS

 [Marxan](https://marxansolutions.org/) is one of the leading conservation tools in the world.
 Marxan is designed as a decision support tool which asks the question, "How can I meet these targets efficiently?".
 Marxan uses spatial data in a non-spatial environment to test many different solutions to find near-optimal solutions to the before stated question.
 The QMarxan Toolbox for QGIS 3 and above provides a series of tools to generate convert spatial data into a format that Marxan can understand and use.
 The QMarxan Toolbox also provides tools to assist in the calibration of your Marxan analysis.

-##Overview
+## Overview

 The QMarxan Toolbox is a QGIS plugin that provides a set of processing tools for QGIS 3.x for Marxan data preparation, export to Marxan, calibration and analysis of results.
 The underlying algorithms for the QMarxan Toolbox come from the now retired QMarxanZ project.
-The current version is 2.0.1.
+The current version is 2.0.3.

 QMarxan can be used with Marxan 2.4.3 or with the new Marxan version 4.0.5.
 Marxan can be downloaded for Windows, Linux and MacOS computers here.

 This document is not however a substitute for Marxan training.
 For information on training see the Marxan Solutions website.

-##Use Overview
+## Use Overview

 The QMarxan Toolbox has the following work-flow design:
 1. With other tools create your planning unit file and make sure to add status and cost fields.